aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 step_1 step_2 step_2_sol step_3 ...
 ```

-You also need a recent version of the [Aptos CLI](../../cli-tools/aptos-cli-tool/index.md).
+You also need a recent version of the [Aptos CLI](../../../developer-docs-site/docs/cli-tools/aptos-cli-tool/index.md).
 This tutorial is written using the following version:

 ```shell
 > aptos --version
 aptos 1.0.7
 ```

-If you want to use an IDE for working through the examples, we recommend CLion/IntelliJ, which has good support for Aptos Move.
+If you want to use an [IDE](../../../developer-docs-site/docs/guides/move-guides/index.md#ides-for-move) for working through the examples, we recommend CLion/IntelliJ, which has good support for Aptos Move.

-## Step 1: Writing my first Move module<span id="Step1"><span>
+## Step 1: Writing my first Move module

 Change directory into the [`step_1/basic_coin`](./step_1/basic_coin) directory.
 You should see a directory called `sources` -- this is the place where all
 the Move code for this package lives.
 You should also see a
-`Move.toml` file as well.
+`Move.toml` file.
 This file specifies dependencies and other information about
 the package; if you're familiar with Rust and Cargo, the `Move.toml` file
-is similar to the `Cargo.toml` file, and the `sources` directory similar to
+is similar to the `Cargo.toml` file, and the `sources` directory is similar to
-the `src` directory.
+the `src` directory in Rust.

 Let's take a look at some Move code!
-Open up
+Open
 [`sources/first_module.move`](./step_1/basic_coin/sources/first_module.move) in
 your editor of choice.
 The first thing you'll see is this: